H.R. 4850: Endangered Species Recovery Act of 2025

 2

-The bill says any federal reference in a law, map, regulation, document, paper, or other record of the United States to the “Endangered Species Act of 1973” must be read as a reference to the “Endangered Species Recovery Act.”
-That is a government-wide rule, not a change limited to one agency.
+The bill says any reference in a law, map, regulation, document, paper, or other federal record to the "Endangered Species Act of 1973" must be read as a reference to the new name.
+That avoids manually editing every existing statute and file one at a time.

 3